Important Dates & Information:

 Conservation Required Courses

-The Master of Science in Architecture degree requires the completion of 36 credit hours carried out in two and a half semesters (fall, winter, spring half term)
+The Master of Science in Architecture degree requires the completion of 36 credit hours carried out in three terms (10 months) (summer, fall, winter)

 ARCH 716 – Theories in Conservation - This course will examine major issues in conservation theory and practice, and will concentrate on those topics of contestation and inquiry that define the field for design professionals.
 Topics range from techniques of documentation and physical renovation to conservation as economic development to issues of neighborhood organization and social equity.